metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

 ### safebreach-generate-api-key

 ***
-This command creates a API Key with given data
+This command creates a API Key with given data.

 #### Base Command